Shauneen Lambe – Joint Chief Executive Officer

 Victor Sande-Aneiros – Communications Officer

 Victor joined Just for Kids Law in February 2017 as part of the communications and campaigns team.
-He works on media relations and social media and provides communications support to the Let Us Learn campaign.
-Part of his role includes working with IMiX – a communications agency that works with the UK refugee, migration and integration sector to help bolster the message for an open, welcoming Britain.
+He works on media relations and provides communications support to the Let Us Learn campaign.
+Part of his role includes working with IMiX – a communications agency that works with the UK refugee, migration and integration sector.
 Victor also works at the Child Rights International Network (CRIN) as a Writer/Editor, having previously worked there as a Policy and Communications Officer.

 Rachel is JfK Law’s Senior Education and Community Care Solicitor.
 Having completed her training at Fisher Meredith LLP, she joined JfK in February 2010.
 She helps young people in obtaining accommodation and support from social services and acts in a variety of education matters including school exclusions, admissions, and assisting children with special educational needs.